-- Conditions at the intended operating area and the route to or from that area - Wind speed (including gusts), direction, and trend (e.g. rising, falling, or steady) - State of sluicing and trend (within the Manchester Ship Canal) - State of the tide and trend (within the River Mersey) - Information contained in the latest weather forecast and reports from other vessels in the area
+Conditions at the intended operating area and the route to or from that area

-- Type of tug and the proposed method of towing (including consideration of the likelihood of shock loading to the towing gear) - Movement of other vessels in the area - Navigational characteristics of the area, including the use of information from Eastham Port Control - Contingency plan in case conditions deteriorate after the towage operation has commenced or if the tug must let go at any stage.
+- Wind speed (including gusts), direction, and trend (e.g. rising, falling, or steady) - State of the tide and trend - Information contained in the latest weather forecast and reports from other vessels in the area - Type of tug and the proposed method of towing (including consideration of the likelihood of shock loading to the towing gear) - Movement of other vessels in the area - Navigational characteristics of the area, including the use of information from Heysham Port Control - Contingency plan should conditions deteriorate after the towage operation has commenced or if the tug must let go at any stage.

-If conditions deteriorate during the towing operation, those involved should discuss and agree upon a course of action to ensure the safety of all persons and vessels involved.
+If conditions deteriorate during the towing operation, those involved in the towage operation should discuss and agree upon a course of action to ensure the safety of all persons and vessels involved.